sergeyfarin/pyqt-fit/docs/mod_bootstrap.rst

   .. py:attribute:: y_fit

+            Estimator object, fitted on the original data
+            :type: fun(xs) -> ys

+  .. py:attribute:: y_est

             Y estimated on xdata
+            :type: ndarray

+  .. py:attribute:: eval_points

+            Points on which the confidence interval are evaluated

-  .. py:attribute:: y_est: ndarray
+  .. py:attribute:: y_eval

             Y estimated on eval_points

+  .. py:attribute:: CIs_val

+            Tuple containing the list of percentiles extracted (i.e. this is a copy of the ``CIs`` argument of the bootstrap function.

   .. py:attribute:: CIs

             List of confidence intervals.
 The first element is for the estimated values on ``eval_points``.
 The others are for the extra attributes specified in ``extra_attrs``.
-Each array is a 3-dimensional array (Q,2,N), where Q is the number of confidence interval and N is the number of data points.
+Each array is a 3-dimensional array (Q,2,N), where Q is the number of confidence interval (e.g. the length of ``CIs_val``) and N is the number of data points.
 Values (x,0,y) give the lower bounds and (x,1,y) the upper bounds of the confidence intervals.

   .. py:attribute:: shuffled_xs